-One of the best ways to do that?
-Do something the other guys don’t have the knowhow or big-picture vision to do.
+What is one of the best ways to do that?
+Do something the other guys don’t have the know-how or big-picture vision to do.

 Motion control through complex hinge solutions is one way to do that for products in a variety of industries.
 Just about anyone who makes products with components they want to move smoothly can benefit from a better hinge.

 Do your product’s doors or lids:

 - Weigh too much?

 A better-engineered motion control solution may be your answer.
 Safety and damage prevention are oddly overlooked in too many door and lid hinge designs.
 This can lead to a broken hinge and potential issues.
 Mechanical supports that aren’t controlled can injure customers and damage themselves and nearby furnishings.

 So what are you waiting for -- a lawsuit?
 A competitor to outsmart your design?
 Here are signs you need to evaluate your product design for a better hinge solution:

 Spring-loaded motion control hinges are becoming increasingly popular in high-quality products.
 They can provide: